November 16th 2017

 When towel drying your hair, always avoid rubbing the hair together, this abrasive action can cause damage and create lacklustre hair once dried.
 Instead, squeeze the hair to wring the water out.
 Philip Kingsley, Trichologist

-Judy Johnson, Online Editor
+Judy Johnson, Digital Editor

 Tap and pat your concealer for a flawless complexion.
 I usually use cream concealer under my eyes and then a creamy stick for everywhere else, but used to blend it in like I would foundation and wonder why I needed so much to cover blemishes and dark circles, until I heard this great tip from GTG favourite, Mary Greenwell.
 It’s so simple but yields great results - don’t swipe your concealer across your skin, simply tap it in repeatedly until it’s seamlessly blended.
 You get a denser coverage and use less product, too.
 Mary Greenwell, Makeup Artist